Welcome to Reservoir Rainbow Trout Fishing!

 I have prepared a list of trout fisheries with website links and phone numbers, to help you find a fishing venue.
 Click on the following image to link to the page:

 Whilst I love all fishing styles and particularly trout fishing, fly fishing on reservoirs is my favourite.
 There is little better than drifting from a boat and picking up trout with a well presented dry fly.
 If you are currently fishing on small still waters, I would thoroughly recommend giving trout fishing on a reservoir a try.
 Reservoir fishing is more challenging and in my opinion more rewarding.

 - Llyn Clywedog

 One place to ‘try before you die’ is Llyn Clywedog.
 In particular, try fishing here in mid to late June from a boat when the Coch – y –Bonddu beetles are hatching off the ferns.
 Some tremendous trout fishing can be had by drifting along the shore line’s casting your beetle patterns into the margins, investigating all the features (e.g. rocks, overhanging trees etc…).
 You will be astonished to see how close in to the shore some real specimen trout will lay.
 They are sat there waiting for the beetles to fall onto the water, and will aggressively take a well presented beetle imitation.
-During the first 4 months of this season, at least 7 rainbows over 15lb have been landed, along with several large double figure browns.
+During the first 4 months of the 2013 season, at least 7 rainbows over 15lb have been landed, along with several large double figure browns.
 4 of the rainbows were over 19lb (the best at 21.5lb).
+A 25lb rainbow has been landed already during the 2014 season.
 Considering that the fish are stocked at between 1lb and 3lb, it is incredible how many of these large trout are being caught; they are grown on, genuine specimens.